Frequently Asked Questions about wedding photography.

 Q: Do you charge for travel?

 A: There are no additional travel fees for wedding travel in the southeastern states.
 For states outside the southeast, there may be fees depending on how far in advance you book your date.
 Airline travel has become problematic since the pandemic, as you know.
 Because your wedding date is so important, I eliminate as much risk as possible and only fly with the major airlines (Delta, Alaska, American, etc), arriving at every destination one to two days in advance.
 My travel fees for weddings are very reasonable, covering only the average cost of a flight.
 Hotel and auto expenses are on me.
-Email me now to see if your date is available.
+Check with me now to see if your date is available.

 Q: How soon after our wedding will our proofs be ready?